What a Fellowship can offer

 Leverhulme Trust – Early Career Fellowships: Offering fifty per cent match-funding for the salary costs of three-year academic research position, the scheme enables early career researchers to undertake a significant piece of publishable work.
 Applicants must have a track record of research, but should not have held an established academic appointment in the UK.
 Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers, but who have a proven record of research.
 The expectation is that Fellows should undertake a significant piece of publishable work during their tenure, and that the Fellowships should lead to a more permanent academic position.

-Medical Research Council – Transition to Independence – Clinician Scientist Fellowship: Clinicians who have gained a PhD/DPhil/MD who are looking to transition to independence.
+Medical Research Council – Clinician Scientist Fellowship: The CSF aims to support individuals transitioning to independence and is open to hospital doctors, dentists, general practitioners, nurses, midwives and members of the allied health professions.
+Veterinarians may apply where they have equivalent qualifications and providing their project is of relevance to human health.
 The CSF provides four years’ support.
 The CSF provides full personal salary costs, together with support for research staff, consumables expenses, travel costs and capital equipment appropriate for the research project.

 NERC – Independent Research Fellowships: NERC IRFs are early career fellowships and provide support for five years, giving successful fellows time to develop their research, start to build a research group and become internationally recognised.
 Up to two years can be spent at a collaborative institution in the UK or overseas.
 There are no funding limits, but the fellowship applicant can be the only named researcher on the proposal and no equipment (costing more than £10,000 including VAT) can be requested.